 But how can you help?

 Your student knows how to make friends.
-She’s done it before.
-But at the moment, she’s not thinking clearly, so you may need to offer some reminders.
+They’ve done it before.
+But at the moment, your student isn’t thinking clearly, so you may need to offer some reminders.
 We often tell our children to “choose your friends wisely,” but it’s not always clear how to do that.
 Here are some things for your student to consider.

 - Your roommate doesn’t need to be your best friend.
 Your roommate needs to be someone with a lifestyle that is compatible with yours, but it’s fine if your interests and lives go separate directions.